HaiHart/Recommender-System/README.md

 (3) Add the 'anime.csv' and 'rating.csv' files to the 'csv' folder

+(4) Start pipenv shell then run pipenv sync (or pipenv update)

-(4) Run the 'RecommenderSystem.py' file and it will walk you through the process of running the program with an interactive dialogue.
+(5) Run the 'RecommenderSystem.py' file and it will walk you through the process of running the program with an interactive dialogue.

 # Note:
 This program was built to run with Python 2.7 in a Windows environment.
 In additions, we used the numpy, scipy and sklearn libraries.
+# Update:
+This program has been updated to use in Python 3.x, in pipenv environment provider.
+Do not remove Pipflie.lock